timetraveller-123/tp/docs/DeveloperGuide.md

 #### **Use case: UC01 - Adding a person**

-Guarantees: The new person(patient) will be added to the list of Person.
+Guarantees: The new person(patient) will be added to the list of Person only if the person do not exist

 **MSS**

-1. User inputs the command to add a person into the system.
+1. User chose to add a person into the system.
-2. PharmHub adds the new person to the person list, displays the updated list and shows the detail information on the information display.
+2. PharmHub adds the new person to the person list.
+3. PharmHub displays the updated list and person added.
 <br>**Use case ends**

 **Extensions**